 8. Wellness Complete Health Dry Dog Food

-- No corn, wheat, or soy to reduce risk of sensitivities
+- No corn, wheat, or soy reduces risk of common sensitivities

-Compared to grain-free options, this food prioritizes a traditional, balanced approach with carefully selected grains.
-The tradeoff is that it's not suitable for dogs with grain allergies.
+Compared to grain-free or high-protein alternatives, this formula prioritizes balanced nutrition and digestive health.
+The tradeoff is that it may not suit dogs with grain allergies.

 - Made in the USA